vishallondhe48/intersection-observer-react/README.md

 # intersection-observer-react

-intersection observer react implemented in react
+intersection observer implemented in react

 ## First make sure you have installed parcel bundler globally to install parcel-bundler